This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Make sure your IUD is in place:

 An IUD has a string that is made of plastic thread.
 One to 2 inches of this string hangs into your vagina.
-You cannot see this string, and it will not cause problems when you have sex.
+You cannot see this string, and it should not cause problems when you have sex.
 Check your IUD string every 3 days for the first 3 months that you have your IUD.
 After that, check the string after each monthly period.
 Do the following to check the placement of your IUD:

 - Wash your hands with soap and warm water.
 Dry them with a clean towel.